NOAA Weather Radio and how to improve reception:

 Be sure to purchase the antenna and adapters by clicking the KB9VBR icon and your coaxial cable (same used for cable TV and available at Lowes, Home Depot, and anywhere TV's are sold).:

 Stand-alone antenna with no adapter necessary.
 Simply install in a window facing the NOAA weather radio transmitter.
 See purchasing info by clicking the photo.
+Disclaimer: CannonSevereWx has no experience with this antenna and cannot confirm its reliability.

 Build your own!